lookit/lookit-docs/docs/source/publications.rst

 These papers introduced a prototype of Lookit and reported on the initial test studies we ran.
 They may have helpful information about general considerations for unmoderated online research - e.g., do we basically see similar looking times even though the environment is noisier (spoilers: yes) and can you see where kids are looking from webcam (also yes)?

-However, the platform itself has been completely re-engineered since these studies were conducted starting in 2014, so some of the details are no longer relevant - in particular, video quality is much better and we're no longer collecting variable-framerate .flv files.
+However, the platform itself has been renamed to "Children Helping Science" and completely re-engineered since these studies were conducted starting in 2014, so some of the details are no longer relevant - in particular, video quality is much better and we're no longer collecting variable-framerate .flv files.

 - Scott, K. M. and Schulz, L. E. (2017).
 Lookit (part 1): a new online platform for developmental research.
 Open Mind 1(1):4-14. `doi:10.1162/opmi_a_00002 <https://direct.mit.edu/opmi/article/1/1/4/2933/Lookit-Part-1-A-New-Online-Platform-for>`__